ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 The decisions on pre-processing and generation operations were iterative: for each change, a model was trained on the changed dataset and its accuracy was evaluated.
 These decisions were retained or rejected based on improvements on the model and performance side effects.

 Therefore, the presentation in this writeup and in the notebook is not chronological.
 The effect of each operation is visualized by applying that operation alone on the raw dataset.
-Follow along in the notebook [here](report.html#Pre-process-the-Data-Set-(normalization,-grayscale,-etc.)).
+Follow along in this notebook section [here](report.html#Pre-process-the-Data-Set-(normalization,-grayscale,-etc.)).

 ##### 1. Grayscale